admlw/CMFUsersGuide/md/cmfusersguide.md

 totalNumSpills  : total number of spills numGoodSpills   : total number of good spills (passes good run selection)
 ```

+## The Core Pieces of Code

+### Event

+The event record container, `cmf::Event` is defined in `Core/Event.h` and `Core/Event.cxx`.
+As previously discussed, the `cmf::Event` contains information related to the event ID as well as the dataVarVals and mcVarVals.

+The Event defines some useful typedefs:

+- `typedef std::unique_ptr<Event> EventPtr;`
+- `typedef std::vector<EventPtr>  EventContainer;`
+- `typedef std::map<cmf::MetaData, cmf::EventList> EventListMap;`

+The Event class also contains two methods:

+- `SerializeEventListMap`: this helps to create the relevant trees for each selection type
+- `SerializeEvents`: helper function to setup the different branches for the above trees

+### Shifter and Weighter

+### VarVals

 ## Generating Covariance Matrices